Herbert Park, Ballsbridge, Co Dublin

 • Bowling Green – home to the Herbert Park Bowling Club.

-• Boules Court, Croquet Court, and Outdoor Gym – provide niche sport options and basic fitness equipment.
+• Boules Court & Croquet Court – provide niche sport options.

-• The Hive – a flexible space that can be booked for yoga, pilates, dance, drama and community meetings.
+• The Hive – a flexible, bookable space used for yoga, pilates, dance, drama and community meetings.

 Practical Information